polarstreams/polar/docs/rest_api/consumer_flow/README.md

 ## Offset Commit

-Barco Streams brokers keep track the position of the consumers.
+PolarStreams brokers keep track the position of the consumers.
 After fetching a group of messages, when the consumer polls again on the same broker, the broker will automatically commit the consumer position before returning the next group of messages.